JeffereyChasing/Python_Template/README.md

 ***Features***

-✅ Automated unit tests with pytest✅ Test coverage report generated and browsable from CircleCI UI✅ CI/CD pipeline using CircleCI✅ Pre-commit checks with mypy and ruff✅ Modern dependency management using uv
+1. Automated unit tests with pytest

+2. Test coverage report generated and browsable from CircleCI UI

+3. CI/CD pipeline using CircleCI

+4. Pre-commit checks with mypy and ruff

+5. Modern dependency management using uv

+6. Static analysis and formatting checks

+7. GitHub Actions for continuous integratio

+***Prerequisites***

+1. Python 3.8 or higher

+2. UV for Python dependency management

 ***Setup & Installation***